Jedi-rude/Tools/Linux-Text-Manipulation/README.md

 ## Conclusion

+These scripts can varied depends on usages you can modify it.
 Do more Practice and Expert it!. <br>
 **3/23/2024** <br>
 Contributed By - Jord@n